-Unfortunately, there’s no way to really predict how Baby will respond to her first long car trip until she tries it.
-Even the normally happy little traveler can start to protest when the journey is still going on when she wakes up from her nap.
+Unfortunately, there’s no way to really predict how Baby will respond to their first long car trip until they try it.
+Even the normally happy little traveler can start to protest when the journey is still going on when they wake up from their nap.
 On the other hand, though it’s a bit more rare, a fussier traveler on short trips can sleep through huge chunks of longer ones.
-There’s not much you can do about a certain amount of Baby’s mood – she is, to a certain degree, just going to respond in the way that she responds.
+There’s not much you can do about a certain amount of Baby’s mood – they are, to a certain degree, just going to respond in the way that they respond.
 There are parts of the trip that you can prepare for, though, so that you can head certain road-tripping adventures off before they even start.

 - Time it right

-If Baby has a good track-record for sleeping in the car, and you think you’re up for a night drive, going through her bedtime (or long-naptime) routine before sticking her into the car seat to sleep through the trip could be ideal.
-If, on the other hand, Baby often has trouble sleeping in the car, starting out when she has just woken up and is feeling fresh could help ward off crankiness.
+If Baby has a good track-record for sleeping in the car, and you think you’re up for a night drive, going through their bedtime (or long-naptime) routine before sticking their into the car seat to sleep through the trip could be ideal.
+If, on the other hand, Baby often has trouble sleeping in the car, starting out when they have just woken up and is feeling fresh could help ward off crankiness.